-Although he is aware that some of his followers have made him their unofficial pastor, Rogers says he still encourages them to find local church homes.
+Although he is aware that some of his followers have made him their unofficial pastor, Rogers said he still encourages them to find local church homes.
 He doesn’t believe his ministry is enough for discipleship, so he has partnered with churches across the state and globally to help match his followers with congregations.

 “I tell people this does not replace church.
 You need to be in church.
 You need to have accountability in your life,” he said.